-Pork Rind Breaded Chicken
+Pork Panko Breaded Chicken

 Let's talk about chicken.
 Let's talk about fried chicken: crispy on the outside, perfectly seasoned, moist and tender on the inside.
 It may be the perfect food.